RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Harnessing/Files/Harnessing Guidelines.md

 - **Grouping** of similar wires allows people to service chunks of a harness rather than going on a scavenger hunt finding one particular wire.
 In general, the tidier the wiring, the more easily you'll be able to find and service it.
 - **Labelling** wire is critical to allowing **new** people to troubleshoot and even repair the car.
 Try walking someone not versed in electronics through repairing/troubleshooting a system that's not labelled.
 It's not fun.
 Even though you may know where things are, *not everyone else will*!
 Use a labelling machine to mark critical wires or details about them.
 - **Service Loops** are an often overlooked part of making a harness.
 When repairing/modifying a harness, you often need more wire.
 A service loop is a loop of extra wire in the harness.
 Service loops can be lifesavers, and you should leave them near areas prone to modification or damage.
+### Dielectric Grease
+A commonly overlooked aspect of servicing connectors is taking them apart.
+This is especially true for connectors like [[Connectors#DT Connectors|DT connectors]], which have waterproofing seals that can make it hard to remove after a while.

+Dielectric Grease is a non-conductive grease that is packed into a connector.
+It has the lubricating properties of normal grease, making connectors easy to disconnect.
+It also can make a connector more waterproof, since the grease blocks the ingress of water.